 Risk 1: Geofence Archival system.

 Risk 2: Creating an edition in CG1View/HSIN: The CG OneView project priorities may prevent timely coordination.
-The team will rely on the operational customer for developing requirements and validating whether the enhanced features are likely to improve District planning and operational tasks.
+The team will rely on the Anchorage Sector for developing requirements and validating whether the enhanced features are likely to improve District planning and operational tasks.
 In specific:

 ArcGIS and Ozone Widget technologies may limit what is possible.
 For example, there may be a limit to precisely identifying coast lines.
 The team will leverage any existing add on modules that improve coast line identification.

 Open source software is often not as intuitive to use as the contributors claim, which may delay our ability to set up the development environment.
 We hope to coordinate with the Arctic All-Hazards GIS Platform project, which has already worked with the ArcGIS Web version.
 In addition, project team will consult with other ADAC researchers who have particular expertise using ArcGIS.
 Researchers may also need to consult with the CG OneView project office as they have particular expertise using the Ozone Widget Framework.

+The most significant risk is the development of an effective continuous integration process with CG One View technical staff.
+We will work with system technical leads to develop a process that supports the project goals while minimizing impact to the CG One View developers.